patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/GreenChoice/README.md

 # Energy provider: GreenChoice

-Greenchoice offers the option to export data from the website.
+Greenchoice offers the option to export data from their website.
 This data can be transformed and used to import into Home Assistant.

 **Data provided**
 - Electricity consumption - Tariff 1 - High resolution (day interval) - kWh